 Videos of past talks

-Periodic trajectories on the regular pentagon, general-audience talk given to Swarthmore faculty
+Periodic trajectories on the regular pentagon: versions for

 Interval exchange transformations from tiling billiards, CIRM, February 2017

-Cutting sequences on Bouw-Moeller surfaces, ICERM, November 2013
+Cutting sequences on Bouw-Möller surfaces, ICERM, November 2013

 Public lecture about Dance your PhD, Simons Center, July 2013

-Six examples of periodic pentagon trajectory families -- so beautiful!
+Six examples of families of periodic paths on the pentagon -- so beautiful!

-My multivariable calculus lectures (new videos every Monday, Wednesday and Friday in spring 2018)
+My multivariable calculus lectures (40 classes from spring 2018)

 How to make sure your bartender is fair